ga-wdi-remote/day1-hw-setup/expectations.md

 [![General Assembly Logo](https://camo.githubusercontent.com/1a91b05b8f4d44b5bbfb83abac2b0996d8e26c92/687474703a2f2f692e696d6775722e636f6d2f6b6538555354712e706e67)](https://generalassemb.ly/education/web-development-immersive)

-# Setting You Up for Success
+# Setting You Up for Success: Class Expectations

 Before we take a deep dive into the world of web development, it's crucial in this online bootcamp to understand the student expectations from the get-go to ensure **your success** as a student and developer.
 Matt Huntington, the faculty lead of GA-WDIR, has taught WDI on the NYC campus and currently teaches online.
-With over 15 years of professional web development experience under his belt, he's outlined words of wisdom for excited, ambitious programming newcomers like yourselves!
+With over 15 years of professional web development experience under his belt, he's outlined (blunt) words of (real-life) wisdom for excited, ambitious programming newcomers like yourselves!

 ## Exercise Objectives
 * Reflect on the WDIR expectations outlined for you